kholud555/Bank-System/README.md

 # Bank-System
-# Overview of a C++ Bank System Using OOP
+# Overview of a C++ Bank System Using OOP 📑
-## 1. System Login and Security
+## 1. System Login and Security 🔐
-Login Feature: The system includes a secure login mechanism that allows a maximum of 3 attempts.
+##Login Feature: The system includes a secure login mechanism that allows a maximum of 3 attempts.
 After the third failed attempt, the system is locked to prevent unauthorized access.
 User Registration Details: When a user registers, their username and the time of registration are recorded in the system for tracking and auditing purposes.
 Permissions System: A bitwise permission system ensures security and control access for different operations, allowing role-based access to features.
-## 2. Menus and Functionalities
+## 2. Menus and Functionalities 🌟
 ### a.
 Main Menu
 The main menu provides access to all the key features of the system, including: